ethicaladitya/AnsiblePress/README.md

 ```

 ##Contributions
-Pull requests are always welcome.
+Pull requests are always welcome OR If you see a bug or error just open a new [issue](https://github.com/jeanpierreb/AnsiblePress/issues)

-##Bugs
-Feel free to add an issue and I'll do my best to fix this.